Remote Control Schema

 https://myqqbot.com/maa/reportStatus

-field of MAA and send the Device Identifier
+field and send their Device Identifier

 to the Bot via QQ chat.

-Example Workflow : Controlling MAA with a Website
+Example Workflow - Controlling MAA with Website

 https://mywebsite.com/maa/getTask